ABOUT THE DEPARTMENT OF MUSIC

-Started with a modest batch of twelve students of Hindustani and Karnatak Music, both Vocal and Instrumental (Hindustani Music), the department was initially situated at the Barracks at the back side of Miranda House.
-Since then, it has expanded to over four hundred and fifty students at its current location at Mall Road.
-During this period, the two main disciplines of music in India, viz, Hindustani and Karnatak, have grown parallel to each other in this department.
-With the passage of time, other courses were introduced, andat present, the Faculty offers B.A.
-(Hons.), M.A., M.Phil., Ph.D., Sangeet Shiromani (Diploma Course), One Year Certificate Course,Two Year Diploma in Harmonium,Advance and Short-term courses.
+Started with a modest batch of twelve students of Hindustani music (both Vocal and Instrumental) and Karnatak music, (only Vocal), the Department was initially situated at the Barracks at the back side of Miranda House.
+Since then, it has expanded to over four hundred and fifty students at its current location, just at the intersection of the University road and the Mall road, next to the Sir Shankar Lal Concert Hall in the North Campus of the University.
+During this period, the two main disciplines of music in India, viz, Hindustani and Karnatak music have grown parallel to each other in this Department.
+With the passage of time, new courses were introduced.
+In 2013-14, B.A.
+(Hons.) in Hindustani music - Percussion (Tabla/Pakhawaj) was introduced, followed by M.A. in the same in 2016-17, with its M.Phil. starting from 2018-19 onwards.

-With strength of thirty two teachers and contribution of noted personalities, artistes and music lovers, the Department has seen many fruitful and prosperous years with rapid development.
+With a sanctioned strength of forty one teachers and contribution of noted personalities, artistes and music lovers, the Department has seen many fruitful and prosperous years with rapid development.
 Equal emphasis is being laid on both theoretical knowledge and practical orientation.
 Music being a performing art, emphasis is laid upon Oral Tradition within classroom teaching.
 Noted experts are being invited regularly to share their knowledge with the students.
-We have the proud privilege of having some reputed artistes in our Faculty, who have been a guiding force for our students.
+We have the proud privilege of having many reputed artistes, both in the past and at present, in our teaching faculty, who have been a guiding force for our students.
 No wonder, quite a few of our alumni are performing artistes with Radio and TV grading, while others are placed in eminent positions in various universities, colleges and many government and private organizations.

-The Faculty is proud to have had on its rolls, students from not just India, but also from abroad, such as the U.S.A., Japan, China, Mauritius, Thailand, Iran, the Netherlands, Kuwait, South Korea and Fiji, as also from neighbouring countries like Nepal, Bangladesh and Sri Lanka.
-The Faculty also enjoys the distinct achievement of regularly (conducting short-term courses for the students of the Soka University (Japan) and UCLA (the U.S.A.) as the MOU has been signed in the University of Delhi.
+The Department is proud to have had on its rolls, students from not just India, but also from abroad, such as the U.S.A., Japan, China, Mauritius, Thailand, Iran, The Netherlands, Kuwait, South Korea and Fiji, as also from neighbouring countries like Nepal, Bangladesh and Sri Lanka.
+The Department also enjoys the distinct achievement of regularly conducting Short Term courses for the students of the Soka University (Japan) and UCLA (U.S.A.) as the MOU has been signed between them and the University of Delhi.
 There has also been an exchange programme with the Thummasat University (Thailand).
-In this sense, the Faculty can rightly claim to have attained a unique status vis-à- vis expanding the horizons of Indian classical music far outside of our borders.
+In this sense, the Department can rightly claim to have attained a unique status vis-à- vis expanding the horizons of Indian classical music far outside of our borders.
 As the saying goes, music has no boundaries!

-The Department also celebrates the annual festival with zeal and vigour, which is well attended by renowned artistes, scholars and the university community.
-After seeking the blessings of Ma Saraswati in traditional puja, toppers of Inter class competitions, teachers and staff artistes pay homage to the goddess of learning and knowledge Ma Saraswati through seasonal ragas, depicting shades, essence and fragrance of the spring.
+The Department celebrates the annual festival of Vasantotsav (Saraswati Puja) with zeal and vigour, which is well attended by renowned artistes, scholars and the university community.
+After seeking the blessings of Ma Saraswati through traditional Puja, including the Pushpanjali, toppers of the annual Inter class competitions, teachers and staff artistes pay homage to Ma Saraswati - the goddess of learning and knowledge - through seasonal ragas, depicting shades, essence and fragrance of the Spring.